-Wash and cut squash in half, scoop out seeds and fiber.
-Bake upside down in 400 degree oven until tender (length varies according to size of squash).
+Wash and cut the squash in half, scoop out seeds and fiber.
+Bake upside down in a 400-degree oven until tender (length varies according to the size of squash).
 Fill it with your favorites and return to the oven for 15 minutes more.

 Baked squash – plain and simple

 Cut raw squash in 2″ squares.
-Place in greased casserole dish.
+Place in a greased casserole dish.
 Put a dab of butter on each piece.
 Add salt and pepper to taste.
 Sprinkle on brown sugar.
-Put in ½ inch of water in pan.
-Bake in 350 degree oven for 45 to 60 minutes or until squash is tender.
-Check oven occasionally to see if more water is needed to prevent sticking.
+Put in ½ inch of water in a pan.
+Bake in a 350-degree oven for 45 to 60 minutes or until squash is tender.
+Check the oven occasionally to see if more water is needed to prevent sticking.

 Cut squash in half, remove seeds.
-Bake at 350 degrees for 45 minutes, or until skin is tender.
+Bake at 350 degrees for 45 minutes, or until the skin is tender.
 Remove strands with a fork.
-Toss lightly with salt, pepper and butter.
+Toss lightly with salt, pepper, and butter.
 Season with parmesan or Italian seasoning, or serve hot with spaghetti sauce for a delicious lo-cal spaghetti dinner.

 Cut in slices ½ to ¾ inch thick.
 Peel and remove seeds.
 Put slices in a steamer.
 Steam 10 minutes for thin slices, 15 minutes for thicker slices.
 Squash should be tender but still retain its shape.
 Steam large pieces for 30 minutes.